cloudimpl/next-coder-goland-plugin/README.md

 # 🚀 GoLand Polycode Navigator

 <!-- Plugin description -->
-## ✨ Overview

-The **GoLand Polycode Navigator** is an innovative IntelliJ Platform plugin designed to enhance navigation within polyglot GoLand projects.
-It provides seamless and intuitive ways to explore codebases that combine Go with other languages, making development smoother and more efficient.

-Say goodbye to the hassle of jumping between different tools or manually searching for related code.
-This plugin intelligently understands your project's structure, allowing you to navigate across language boundaries with ease.
+This plugin, Polycode, is designed to significantly enhance navigation within polyglot GoLand projects.
+It provides seamless and intuitive ways to explore codebases that combine Go with other languages, making development smoother and more efficient for developers working with diverse technology stacks.
+It intelligently understands your project's structure, allowing you to navigate across language boundaries with ease, reducing context switching and accelerating your development workflow in complex, multi-language GoLand projects.
 <!-- Plugin description end -->

 ## 🌟 Features